seperman/deepdiff/docs/custom.rst

           to report any diff.
 If you decide not to report anything, and this function returns True, then the objects are basically skipped in the results.

-    * pass regex_paths and types that will be used to decide if the objects are matched. one the objects are matched, then the give_up_diffing will be run to compare them.
+    * pass regex_paths and types that will be used to decide if the objects are matched to the init method. once the objects are matched, then the give_up_diffing will be run to compare them.

+In fact you don't even have to subclass the base operator.

+This is all that is expected from the operator:

+    def _use_custom_operator(self, level):
+        """
+        For each level we check all custom operators.
+        If any one of them was a match for the level, we run the diff of the operator.
+        If the operator returned True, the operator must have decided these objects should not be compared anymore.
+It might have already reported their results.
+        In that case the report will appear in the final results of this diff.
+        Otherwise basically the 2 objects in the level are being omitted from the results.
+        """

+        for operator in self.custom_operators:
+            if operator.match(level):
+                prevent_default = operator.give_up_diffing(level=level, diff_instance=self)
+                if prevent_default:
+                    return True

+        return False

 **Example 1: An operator that mapping L2:distance as diff criteria and reports the distance**